File & data formats

 The output format of various simulation pipelines are usually a dataframe. below, you find common formats used throughout ISF.

 The simrun package produces output files in .csv or .npz format. many of these files need to be created for each individual simulation trial.
-These raw output files are usually parsed into single dataframes for further analysis using a db_initializers submodule (see e.g. load_simrun_general).
+These Raw simulation results are usually parsed into single dataframes for further analysis using a db_initializers submodule (see e.g. load_simrun_general).

 Synapse activation